y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 09, 2022</time> Finished and earned my certificate for the Linear Algebra course!

 - <time>Aug 08, 2022</time> Got started with the final assessment for linear algebra.

 - <time>Aug 07, 2022</time> Finished the last programming assignment for Week 5 and continued with Week 1 (Calculus), going to finish the linear algebra course tomorrow!